 1. Sian Ka’an Reef Snorkel & Mayan Canal

 Head to some of the region’s best beaches to embark on a snorkeling excursion to the warm waters and winding mangrove canals.
-During your tour, spy upon tropical birds hunting for fish, stop at one the ancient ruins, or float in the freshwater canals and explore the ecosystems below water.
+During your tour, spy upon tropical birds hunting for fish, stop at one of the ancient ruins, or float in the freshwater canals and explore the ecosystems below water.

 2. Sian Ka’an Nature Encounter

-Your route will include stunning views of the flora and fauna, chances to see wildlife butterflies and bird species flying above, and perhaps the chance to see a manatee or two.
+Your route will include stunning views of flora and fauna, chances to see wildlife butterflies and bird species flying above, and perhaps the chance to see a manatee or two.

 3. Sian Ka’an Fly Fishing